-Justin Bieber And Hailey Baldwin Will Not Have Wedding Until Bieber’s Health Improves, Per People
+Justin Bieber And Hailey Baldwin Will Not Have Wedding Until Bieber’s Health Improves, Per ‘People’

-Justin Bieber and Hailey Baldwin are setting a wedding ceremony on the backburner to focus on Bieber’s mental health, a source told People.
+Justin Bieber and Hailey Baldwin are putting a wedding ceremony on the back burner to focus on Bieber’s mental health, a source told People.

 The pair had a quickie courthouse ceremony last year, but have yet to officially celebrate their nuptials.
 Any future plans are currently on hold while the couple’s full attention is on treating Bieber’s ongoing issues with depression.
 A source told People to still expect a wedding when the time is right.